ConsolesandCasks/MBC1_DIP_Flash/README.md

 You can check compatibility here: https://catskull.net/gb-rom-database/ - if you run into any issues with compatibility that contradicts the above, please let me know

 ### Writing to the Flash IC
 My testing utilized a GBxCart 1.4 Pro and FlashGBX to write.
 It will autodetect as "DIY cart with SST39SF040 @ AUDIO" (or other supported DIY profile for other chips) There is no profile for A29040 but writing with the SST39SF040 @ AUDIO profile will work.
+For other chips, use yhe auto detected profile or try either thr SST profile or generic @ audio write profile
+GBx does not provide the necessary voltage to write to EEPROM ICs, so you will need a separate writer for such chips

 I have tested 144p test suite, Super Mario Land, and MegaMan V so far on the Rev 1.0 boards (Aug 7 2023) using bodge wires in both MBC1 and no MBC configurations.